cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 :memo: _Definition_: Each class has a *priority* and two classes cannot have the same priority.
 Therefore all classes can be ordered by priority.

-When a transaction is received for the first time and validated via `CheckTx`, the application MUST return the class that it assigns to the transaction.
+When a transaction is received for the first time and validated via `CheckTx`, the application MAY return the class that it assigns to the transaction.
+If it actually returns a class, the mempool MUST use it to prioritize the transaction.
 When transactions are rechecked, applications MAY return a class, but the mempool will discard it.

 Given these definitions, we want the proposed QoS mechanism to offer the following property: